simdutf/simdutf/README.md

 - UTF-16 to UTF-8 transcoding, with or without validation.
 - UTF-8 and UTF-16 character counting

 The functions are accelerated using SIMD instructions (e.g., ARM NEON, SSE, AVX, etc.).
+When your strings contain hundreds of characters, we can often transcode them at speeds exceeding a billion caracters per second.
+You should expect high speeds not only with English strings (ASCII) but also Chinese, Japanese, Arabic, and so forth.
+We handle the full character range (including, for example, emojis).

 The library compiles down to tens of kilobytes.
 Our functions are exception-free and non allocating.
+We have extensive tests.

 Requirements
 -------